FAQ - Frequently Asked Questions

 What should I know about reporting Electric/Electronic Components and the Recommendation 019? --------------- This Recommendation is currently under revision - updated content will be provided soon. -----------

-In order to accelerate the phaseout of IMDS Recommendation 019 semi-components, the IMDS Steering Committee agreed to deactivate the concerned published datasheets on 1st July, 2020.
+In order to accelerate the phaseout of IMDS Recommendation 019 semi-components, the IMDS Steering Committee agreed to deactivate the concerned published datasheets.
 Background information on the change can be found here:

-- Starting July 1st, 2020 the Rec019 Semi-component MDSs (SMDSs) will be deactivated.
+- Together with IMDS Release 13.0 the Rec019 Semi-component MDSs (SMDSs) will be deactivated.
 Therefore, these cannot be found in the MDS Search screens for referencing in new MDSs.
 The current standard behavior of IMDS Check Procedure applies.

 - For any released MDS containing direct references and/or sub-references to a Rec019 SMDS, a Warning message will be triggered.